-Activity and Results
+A. Activity and Results

-CNP Zois is a 100% owned subsidiary of CNP Cyprus Insurance Holdings Ltd (CNP CIH), a limited company incorporated in Cyprus.
+CNP Zois is a 100% owned subsidiary of CNP Cyprus Insurance Holdings Ltd (CNP CIH), a private limited company incorporated in Cyprus.
 The controlling shareholder of CNP CIH with a share capital of 50,1% is CNP Assurances S.A., an insurance company of French interests.

-The principal activity of CNP Zois is the underwriting of life and health insurance business .The Company's Gross Written Premiums for the year 2017 was at €2.149k, remaining at the same level as in 2016.
+The principal activity of CNP Zois is the underwriting of life and health insurance business.
+The Company's Gross Written Premiums for the year 2018 was at €4.035k, almost double the corresponding amount at the end of 2017.

-During 2017, CNP Zois' Underwriting Profit reached €1.811k with the main contributors being the Savings products (64% of the Underwriting Profit).
+During 2018, CNP Zois' Underwriting Profit reached €3.659k with the main contributors being the Savings products (71% of the Underwriting Profit).